-MAY GRADUATION CEREMONY: Students who will complete degree requirements in May, June, or July may participate in May graduation events.
-These students are strongly encouraged to complete and submit the application to graduate by October 1 of the previous year.
-October 1 is the priority date which guarantees efficient processing of the application.
-February 25 is the last day on which names may be included in print materials related to graduation events.
+Students completing degree requirements in May, June, or July may attend the May ceremony.

+- These students are strongly encouraged to complete and submit the application to graduate by October 1 of the previous year.
+October 1 is the priority date which guarantees efficient processing of the application. - February 1 is the last day on which names may be included in print materials related to graduation events

-DECEMBER GRADUATION CEREMONY: Students who will complete degree requirements in December may participate in December graduation events.
-These students are strongly encouraged to complete and submit the application to graduate by May 1 of the same year.
-May 1 is the priority date which guarantees efficient processing of the application.
-October 1 is the last day on which names may be included in print materials related to graduation events
+Students completing degree requirements in December may attend the December ceremony.

+- These students are strongly encouraged to complete and submit the application to graduate by May 1 of the same year.
+May 1 is the priority date which guarantees efficient processing of the application. - October 1 is the last day on which names may be included in print materials related to graduation events